TheAbandoned SS Brotfabrik

-The SS Brotfabrik was part of Sachsenhausen Concentration Camp and, from 1941 until 1991, it worked as a full-time bakery.
+The SS Brotfabrik was part of Sachsenhausen Concentration Camp, and from 1941 until 1991, it worked as a full-time bakery.
 And, today, you can visit the place, kind of.

-The History behind the SS Brotfabrik
+The History Behind the SS Brotfabrik

 Don’t think twice about who built those companies.
 Sachsenhausen is close by, and I don’t think I need to say who was working under inhumane conditions.
 Around 80 prisoners were used there to bake more than 30 thousand loaves of bread daily.
 Poles, Latvians, Germans, Dutch, and others were the nationalities working there.

-After the end of the Second World War and the following liberation, the Red Army took care of the place, enabling the bakery to supply the sick and weak survivors from Sachsenhausen camp.
+After the end of the Second World War and the following liberation, the Red Army took care of the place, enabling the bakery to supply the sick and weak survivors from the Sachsenhausen camp.

 If you are looking at the pictures and wondering if you should go there, I have to say that I was expecting more from the place.

 The main building from the SS Brotfabrik is pretty much empty.
-You can see some of the old ovens around this main building, but this is it.
+You can see some old ovens around this main building, but this is it.
 The place is just emptiness, and that is it.
 The other facilities around the SS Brotfabrik are in different states.

 Visiting the SS Brotfabrik in Oranienburg

-You are close by and the map below will help you more.
+You are close by, and the map below will help you more.
 And if you want more Urban exploration tips, take a look here.

 Exploring the Abandoned SS Brotfabrik in Oranienburg